Owing money for a Centrelink debt

-We’ve paused a range of debt raising and recovery activities, including those connected to social security payments, Family Tax Benefit and Child Care Subsidy.
+We’ve paused a range of debt raising and recovery activities.
+This includes those connected to social security payments, Family Tax Benefit and Child Care Subsidy.

 On 25 September, we extended our pause on a range of debt raising and recovery activities until 30 October 2020.
 This means that during these difficult times you can focus on your personal situation.

 We won’t pause your debt repayments if you already have a payment arrangement in place.
-If this is the case you can keep paying off your debt as normal; you don’t need to do anything.
+If this is the case you can keep paying off your debt as normal.
+You don’t need to do anything different.
 If you need to reduce or stop your repayments for a period, call us on the Centrelink debt line.